stuart-lane/oidrobust/README.md

 # oidrobust
 The `oidrobust` package provides facilities for robust overidentification testing in linear IV models, currently available in R and python.
-Also, MATLAB files are available to replicate the simulations and empirical applications of Lane and Windmeijer (2025).
+Also, MATLAB files are available to replicate the simulations and empirical applications:

+Lane, S., & Windmeijer, F. (2025).
+Overidentification testing with weak instruments and heteroskedasticity. arXiv preprint arXiv:2509.21096.

 ## Installation